Uncle Tom and Sister Ellen

 Ellen White warned against the horrendous dangers of reading fiction:

-According to this, reading fiction, the "greatest" of "evils," will:
+According to this, all novels are pernicious and reading fiction—called the "greatest" of "evils"—will have the following effects:

 • Destroy spirituality